-Prerequisite courses: Computer Fundamentals, Digital Electronics
+Prerequisite courses: Pre-arrival course, Digital Electronics

 This course is a prerequisite for Concurrent & Distributed Systems (Part IB), Security and Mobile and Sensor Systems (Part II).

 The overall aim of this course is to provide a general understanding of the structure and key functions of the operating system.
 Case studies will be used to illustrate and reinforce fundamental concepts.